 Mr. Bartlett has served as a Director since 2017 and has served as a Director of WillScot Mobile Mini since the Merger Date.
 Mr. Bartlett is a former partner of Ernst & Young LLP, joining the firm in 1972 and retiring as partner in 2012.
 He serves as a Director at FTI Consulting, Inc., Rexnord Corporation and T. Rowe Price Group, Inc. Mr. Bartlett is a graduate of West Virginia University and a Certified Public Accountant.

-- FTI Consulting, Inc.

-- Rexnord Corporation

-T. Rowe Price Group, Inc
+Other Public Company Directorships in the Last 5 Committees of the WillScot Mobile Mini Board of Directors

+Years

-- Audit Committee Chair
+FTI Consulting, Inc. Audit Committee - Chair

-- Compensation Committee
+Rexnord Corporation Compensation Committee

-- Related Party Transactions Committee
+T. Rowe Price Group, Inc. Related Party Transactions Committee

 Erik Olsson